Can the Journey MDIV be completed fully online?

 For more information about Gathering Days contact our admissions office, .
 We welcome the opportunity to share our story about what makes Iliff and Gathering Days unique and special.

 How do I know if online learning is right for me?

-While online learning may not be for everyone, you may be surprised how engaging and relational online learning is.
-In general, students who succeed with online learning are comfortable using the internet, engage with social networking, manage email, read blogs, have time management skills for self-study, and are comfortable using new technology.
-We suggest that you speak with one of our Admissions Representatives to determine if this is the right program for you.
+You may be surprised that online learning at Iliff is engaging and relational.
+In general, students who succeed with online learning are comfortable using the internet, engage with social networking, manage email, establish time management skills for self-study, and are comfortable using new technology.
+Contact one of our Admissions Representatives to determine if this is the right program for you at

-How do I know if the Journey MDIV meets my denomination’s residency requirements?
+How do I know if the JOURNEY program meets my denomination’s residency requirements?

-It is up to each student to ascertain their denomination’s residency requirements.
-You should contact your local judicatory or denominational office for this information.
-Iliff can help you with meeting your denomination’s requirements through a variety of course delivery options – online, hybrid, on-campus or weekend – Please speak with one of our Admissions Representatives.
-The Journey MDIV program is accredited and has been approved by the Association of Theological Schools as part of our comprehensive distance education offerings.
+The JOURNEY program is accredited by the Association of Theological Schools as part of our comprehensive distance education offerings.
 For those who are United Methodist and seeking ordination as an Elder, the denomination allows two-thirds of the Master of Divinity degree online, with one-third required to be in residence (University Senate, January 27, 2011).
 There are a number of options available to fulfill the residency requirements set forth by the denomination.
-Speak with an Admissions Representative to learn more.